alexveden/c3tools/src/c3fmt/README.md

 ### Disabling c3fmt
 You can add a single line comment `// fmt: off` (must be exact match!) to temporarily disable formatting for code block of function.
 Use `// fmt: on` to re-enable it.

+**IMPORTANT**: You only allowed to place `// fmt: off/on` pair outside unclosed statements (i.e. function calls, or array/struct initializers).

 ```zig

 fn void main()